navahas/tmux-grimoire/README.md

 ## Advanced Considerations

-### Implementation Details

-- Windows inherit parent session's working directory and state.
-- Use `prefix + ,` to rename any window to `buoyshell` if you wish to make it the main BuoyShell.

 ### Changing the Window Position

-By default, BuoyShells are created as a new window getting the last available window position.
+By default, shpells are created as a new window getting the last available window position.
 If you prefer a different position, I suggest adding the following keybinds to your tmux config:

 ```tmux
 bind -r N swap-window -t -1 \; select-window -t -1
 bind -r M swap-window -t +1 \; select-window -t +1
 ```

-This allows you to move not only BuoyShell, but any window position in your tmux session.
-Some users might prefer BuoyShell at the end of the window list while still being easily accessible from the toggle keybind.
+This allows you to move any window position in your tmux session.
+Some users might prefer specific s at the end of the window list while still being easily accessible from the toggle keybind.

 ### Handling Splits

-BuoyShell will display the window **including splits**.
-If you frequently use splits in the secondary window (which you want to act as BuoyShell), a resize with positioning is a good approach.
+Tmux-grimoire will display the window **including splits**.
+If you frequently use splits in the secondary window (which you want to act as a ), a resize with positioning is a good approach.

 ![Bottom Full Width](https://raw.githubusercontent.com/navahas/tmux-buoyshell/assets/images/bottom-full.png)
 ![Left Full Height](https://raw.githubusercontent.com/navahas/tmux-buoyshell/assets/images/left-full.png)